(a Thanksgiving message)

 At this time of year, I’m especially grateful to my clients, colleagues, and friends for the privilege of working and growing together.
-I’d like to share a few things that I’ve learned along the way – from you!
+I want to share a few things I’ve learned from you!

-One of the great things about working with nonprofit leaders is the opportunity to learn new practices that are working for their organizations.
+One of the great things about working with nonprofit leaders is the opportunity to learn new practices that work for their organizations.
 These learnings are worth sharing with others across the nonprofit sector.
 Yet when nonprofit leaders gather with colleagues, it is usually with others in their field.
 It is not necessarily routine, for example, for a leader of a social service agency to meet with one from an arts organization.
 In my work with nonprofits of all kinds – arts, education, human services, community development, housing, and foundations – I often find myself as a conduit for this cross-pollination.

 With each engagement, my knowledge increases, as does my awareness of effective practices that nonprofit executives and boards of directors put into action every day.